JinlinYY/MIPGraph/README.md

 A Mechanism-Factorized Ion-Pair Graph Learning Framework for Thermophysical Property Prediction of Ionic Liquids
 ```

 This repository provides a complete research codebase for sparse-label multi-property prediction of ionic liquids.
-The main model, **MIPGraphNet**, predicts six thermophysical properties from ionic-liquid SMILES, temperature, and pressure:
+The main model, **MIPGraph**, predicts six thermophysical properties from ionic-liquid SMILES, temperature, and pressure:

 - Density
 - ElectricalConductivity